Post

 wsl --shutdown

-Verify container states
+Verify distribution states

 1